wizmik12/personal-web/content/talk/2019/jasyp.md

 +++
 date = "2019-03-27T17:45:00"
-title = "Artificial intelligence: your face is similar to it " abstract = "Facial recognition is a very current topic.
+title = "Artificial intelligence: your face is similar to it" abstract = "Facial recognition is a very current topic.
 In particular, most smartphones and multinational companies have software capable of detecting and identifying faces in images.
 In this talk we will give an intuition to understand how they work below these artificial intelligence algorithms.
 In addition, users can be the social implications of this type of algorithms with respect to ethics or privacy." abstract_short = "How do the facial recognition works?
 How can it affect to our lives?"